 Skopje, Kale fortress, Old Bazzar, Millennium Cross, Vodno Mountain, Kokino

 Major exports: food, beverages, tobacco, textiles, iron, steel, and automotive parts

-In the Republic of Macedonia there are approximately 2,100,025 Macedonians living here (2016).
+In the Republic of Macedonia there are approximately 2.
+1 million Macedonians living here.
 The official languages of the country are Macedonian and Albanian.
-The capital city is Skopje.
 The majority of the population practices Macedonian Orthodox Christianity.
-The time zone is 6 hours ahead of EST.

 One fun fact is that Greeks often call Macedonians, “Skopjeans”, as many Greeks feel the name “Macedonia” historically belongs to Greece.